ryan-rashidian/qemy/README.md

 Known Issues:

+- (Crash) Needs error handling when DCF model fails to find certain metrics.
 - (Non-critical) Parsing logic in SEC_Filings class is slightly inaccurate.
 Filing data is not always in chronological order.
 The issue has been solved in testing, and a fix will be implemented soon.
 - (Non-critical) DCF model is not yet factoring a company's net debt metric into the calculation.
 Waiting for implementation of better parsing logic, referenced in the previous issue.

 Ideas:

-- Backtesting engine for Monte Carlo and historical simulations.
 - Stock screening and filtering.
 - IFRS filing support in SEC_Filings parser and currency conversion.
-- "Modes" - or sub-sections within the CLI for plots, models, etc.
+- "Modes" - or organized sub-sections within the CLI for plots, models, etc.
-- (In Progress) Guide's and helpful information included in CLI.
-- (In Progress) Valuation modeling using DCF, comps, etc.

 Note (2025-06-03):